India marks last Pakistan conflict at Himalayan frontier

 “India was trying for peace at the time.
 But Pakistan once again showed its untrustable face.”

+Modi’s speech capped two days of events showcasing India’s military might at the border, with a flyover by air force jets and a choreographed performance by fire-breathing soldiers.

-The high-altitude confrontation began when Pakistan-backed militants crossed into Indian territory at Kargil, a remote and high-altitude outpost on the countries’ shared frontier.
+The high-altitude confrontation being commemorated began when Pakistan-backed militants crossed into Indian territory at Kargil, a remote outpost on the countries’ shared frontier.

 At least 1,000 people were killed over the following 10 weeks, but the conflict ended with no changes to the status quo along the border.

-Pakistan withdrew after severe pressure from Washington, alarmed by intelligence reports showing Islamabad had deployed part of its nuclear arsenal nearer to the conflict.
+Pakistan withdrew after severe pressure from Washington, which was alarmed by intelligence reports showing Islamabad had deployed part of its nuclear arsenal nearer to the conflict.

 The aftermath roiled Pakistan’s establishment, with then-prime minister Nawaz Sharif blaming his army chief Pervez Musharaf for igniting the conflict without his knowledge or approval.

-Months later, Musharaf overthrew Sharif in a coup in one of Pakistani military’s periodic political interventions.
+Months later, Musharaf overthrew Sharif in a coup in one of the Pakistani military’s periodic political interventions.

 – ‘We are stronger’ –